erickarascon/erickarascon.github.io/_pages/supervision.md

 ### Visiting from Loyola University

-Diego Jorrat (graduated in 2021): Assessing risk preference and inter-temporal preference elicitation using incentivised and hypothetical measures).
+Diego Jorrat (graduated in 2021): Assessing risk preference and inter-temporal preference elicitation using incentivised and hypothetical measures.

 Lorenzo Estepa (graduated in 2021 from Loyola University): Beyond beans: Eliciting subjective probabilities using sliders in the field.